 - B9 (folate)

 Some people may alternate between the two or choose one due to their particular goals.
+The answer really depends on your personal circumstances and preferences.
 Let’s take a look at some of the popular goals.

 Low Carb or Keto Diets

-- Brown rice is better for low-carb diets than white rice due to its fewer carbohydrates.
+- Brown rice is better for low-carb diets due to its fewer carbohydrates.
 White rice contains 27.3% more carbohydrates per 100 gram serving.

-- Brown rice provides 5.1 fewer grams of carbohydrates per 100 grams.
+- It provides 5.1 fewer grams of carbohydrates per 100 grams.

-- Brown rice contains more fat, and both contain a similar amount of protein.
+- It also contains more fat, and both contain a similar amount of protein.

-- Brown rice is better for weight loss than white rice due to its fewer calories and more fiber per serving.
-White rice contains 18 more calories per 100 grams than brown rice.
+- Brown rice is better for weight loss due to its fewer calories and more fiber per serving.
+White rice contains 18 more calories per 100 grams.

-- Brown rice provides 350% more fiber which has been associated with weight loss.
-Fiber makes a body feel fuller and as a result less food is consumed later.
+- The healthier grain provides 350% more fiber which has been associated with weight loss.
+A fiber diet makes a body feel fuller and as a result less food is consumed later.

 Avoiding any gluten is the main goal for people who wish to follow a gluten free diet or have Celiac disease.
 Therefore, let’s answer which one is gluten free?

-- Brown rice and white rice are both gluten free and good for gluten free diets.
+- Brown and white rice are both gluten free and good for gluten free diets.

 Vegan or Vegetarian